hust-ddc-slam/slam-utils/trajectory_map_io/readme.md

 - `odom_topic`/`map_topic`: change this name to register the odometry/(registered)scan topic from your SLAM method.

-- Modify the laser-scan's topic and odom's topic name in source codes;
-- Modify the output file path in launch file;
-- Assert laser-scan's type is `PointType` defined in source codes;
-- Modify the map downsampling size if needed;

 ### Loading and view a PCD file.
 The `view_pcd` codes can view a PCD file in PCL viewer.
 ```bash